Advancing Software Solutions for Southeast Asia's Energy System

 Will there be food served at the event?

 Food and drinks will be provided.
 Breakfast – Dinner.
 With finger foods throughout the hackathon.
+If you have any dietary restriction please let us know.

 Anyone can participate!
 We recommend forming teams before the event.
 You can partner with colleagues/peers that you’ve worked with in the past.
 We recommend 3-5 in each team with each team member bringing different skills to the table (i.e. software development, finance, designer, researcher, energy expert).